Test-More/test-more/README.md

 - BailOnFail

     The much requested "bail-out on first failure" plugin.
-When this plugin is loaded, any failure will cause the test to bail out immedietly.
+When this plugin is loaded, any failure will cause the test to bail out immediately.

     See [Test2::Plugin::BailOnFail](https://metacpan.org/pod/Test2::Plugin::BailOnFail) for complete documentation.

 - DieOnFail

-    The much requestied "die on first failure" plugin.
-When this plugin is loaded, any failure will cause the test to die immedietly.
+    The much requested "die on first failure" plugin.
+When this plugin is loaded, any failure will cause the test to die immediately.

     See [Test2::Plugin::DieOnFail](https://metacpan.org/pod/Test2::Plugin::DieOnFail) for complete documentation.